 To combine data from multiple data sources into a single query, click Add Query.

-This invokes the Query Builder adapted to federated data sources.
+This invokes the Query Builder designed to federated data sources.

 You can use the Join, Union, Union All, and Transform query types to combine data.
-Refer to the following articles for details on these query types.
+Refer to the following articles for more information on these query types.

 - Bind a Report to a Join-Based Federated Data Source

 - Bind a Report to a Union-Based Federated Data Source

 - Bind a Report to a Transformation-Based Data Source

 Click Manage Relations to define master-detail relationships between two or more queries.